hyperium/tonic/tonic-health/README.md

 # tonic-health

 A `tonic` based gRPC healthcheck implementation.
+It closely follows the official [health checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md), although it may not implement all features described in the specs.

+Please follow the example in the [main repo](https://github.com/hyperium/tonic/tree/master/examples/src/health) to see how it works.

 ## Features